Mc-Zen/tidy/docs/tidy-guide.typ

 )
 ```

-A simple modification is also using show rules to customize the document style before calling #ref-fn("show-module()").
+You can use show rules to customize the document style before calling #ref-fn("show-module()").
 Setting any text and paragraph attributes works just out of the box.
 Furthermore, heading styles can be set to affect the appearance of the module name (relative heading level 1), function names (relative heading level 2) and the word *Parameters* (relative heading level 3), all relative to what is set with the parameter `first-heading-level` of #ref-fn("show-module()").